Freda

 Nonprofit, Private

-Freda Lam Zietlow is a seasoned financial services executive and board director with over 25 years of experience spanning asset and wealth management, capital markets, banking, and real estate.
-Recognized as an Audit Committee Financial Expert, Freda brings deep expertise in audit, risk management, regulatory oversight, and digital transformation to boardrooms of regulated businesses and growing enterprises.
-She is valued for her global perspective, strategic vision, and commitment to organizational resilience and growth.
+Freda Lam Zietlow is a global finance executive and board director with more than 25 years of experience in asset and wealth management, capital markets, banking, and real estate.
+Recognized as an Qualified Financial Expert with extensive business experience, she brings governance depth across audit, risk management, compliance, and digital transformation to regulated and growing enterprises.
+Freda is known for her strategic vision, international perspective, and ability to drive growth and innovation.

 Code of Conduct: Governing Data & Emerging Tech